 Some children access specific speech and language groups, in addition to the classroom provision.
 Examples of this include 'social communication' groups (developing language and social skills), 'brick therapy' (developing turn taking and following instructions).
 The speech and language team also support with individual communication aids such as Picture Exchange Communication Systems (PECS) and the use of augmentative and alternative communication (AAC).

 We have two art therapists who are part of the West Lea team.
-Art therapy is a form of psychotherapy that uses art media as its primary mode of expression and communication.
+Art therapy (was in italics) is a form of psychotherapy that uses art (was in italics) media as its primary mode of expression and communication.
 This can be particularly beneficial to children who have social and emotional needs.
-Our occupational therapists support classes with activities that support daily living skills, such as being able to manage different sensory conditions, and fine motor skills involved in dressing/undressing.
-Our physiotherapists provide fun and motivational activities for children who require their support, and advice on equipment such as adapted bikes and play equipment.
+Some children who receive art therapy access it in a 1:1 session, whereas others work as part of a small group.

 The school also works closely with peripatetic teachers to support our learners, such as the hearing impaired and visually impaired team.
 Some children have access to music therapy to support their cognitive, psychological and emotional wellbeing.
-Other professionals, such as educational psychologists, support our children, staff and families, to ensure that every child receives the support they need to succeed in life and be the best that they can.
+Other professionals, such as educational psychologists or psychiatrists, support our children, staff and families, to ensure that every child receives the support they need to succeed in life and be the best that they can.

 Here are some photographs of some recent sessions…